tac550/ToneWriter/README.md

 ### Wishlist

- - I'm looking for someone to help make the app better-suited to Byzantine and other less-polyphonic tone systems.
-At the moment things are designed primarily to work with SATB voicing because that is what I'm most familiar with.
+ - I'm looking for someone to help make the app better-suited to Byzantine and other monophonic chant systems.
+At the moment things are designed primarily to work with SATB voicing.
 Someone more knowledgeable about other chant styles would do a better job of adding support for them than I would.

 ## Building / Debugging

 Place official LilyPond binaries in a directory named `lilypond` at the root of the project.
 The binary gets included automatically by the packaging scripts for distribution.

 I'm building ToneWriter against Java 21 on all platforms.
 Recommended IDE is IntelliJ IDEA.
 I use Gluon SceneBuilder to edit the .fxml interface files.
-This project uses Maven for all dependencies and includes an IDEA run configuration for debugging.
+This project uses Maven for dependency management and includes an IDEA run configuration for debugging.

 ## Packaging